 - Hiring bilingual staff: we find having continuous recruitment for bilingual clinical positions is an effective tool. - QI reviews: this is an effective way to engage management in reviewing disparities, monitoring penetrations rates, and brainstorm ways to improve services. - Training staff on providing culturally and linguistically appropriate services.
 Santa Cruz County Behavioral Health Staff carries out survey evaluations for all trainings with Continuing Education. - The various workshops, community trainings, presentations, groups and other outreach activities are ongoing.
-BHS carries out survey evaluations for workshops, and community presentations, educational trainings for youth, parents and community stakeholders.

-Behavioral Health Equity Collaborative: this is an effective way to engage consumer and stakeholders in reviewing disparities, monitoring penetrations rates, and brainstorm ways to improve services.
+BHS carries out survey evaluations for workshops, and community presentations, educational trainings for youth, parents and community stakeholders. - In 2023, we introduced Relias, our Learning Management System.
+With over 30 CLAS-eligible learning opportunities, Relias empowers our staff to enhance their knowledge and skills.
+This platform goes beyond content delivery, providing a seamless experience for tracking and managing progress towards achieving the annual goal of 7 CLAS hours per staff. - Behavioral Health Equity Collaborative: this is an effective way to engage consumer and stakeholders in reviewing disparities, monitoring penetrations rates, and brainstorm ways to improve services.